-- They use smaller motors and are quieter than their counterparts.
+- They use smaller motors and are quieter.

 - Conical burr grinders are ideal for home-barista espresso machines.

-Blade coffee grinders were highly used before the invention of burr grinders.
-They are the cheapest versions of coffee grinders and readily available.
-Blade grinders are purposely used to grind fruits, vegetables for shakes and juices.
+Blade grinders were highly used before the invention of burr grinders.
+They are the cheapest versions and are readily available.
+A blade grinder is purposely used to grind fruits and vegetables for shakes and juices.

-However, none of those mentioned above items required uniform distribution of the content, but coffee does!
+However, none of those mentioned above items require uniform distribution of the content, but coffee does!

 Thus, most of these blade grinders aren’t ideal for grinding coffee.
 Nonetheless, if blade grinders are the only item you can afford at the moment, it would still be better than pre-ground coffee.

 Blade grinders don’t have a complex mechanism.
-These usually have a combination of two blades that rotates very fast to blend the content.
+Instead, these usually have a combination of two blades that rotates very fast to blend the content.

-Blade grinders result in the uneven ground that further results in uneven extraction.
+Blade grinders result in the uneven ground that results in uneven extraction.
 Uneven extraction lacks flavors and consistency throughout.
-Some parts of the coffee will taste dull, others will taste overly concentrated, some would be bitter, and others would be sour.
+As a result, some parts of the coffee will taste dull; others will taste overly concentrated, some bitter, and others sour.

-The next best affordable option for any coffee enthusiast would be manual coffee grinders as long as you wish to grind smaller batches.
-A manual coffee grinder doesn’t use electricity but rather manual hand operation for grinding.
+The next best option for any coffee enthusiast would be manual grinders as long as you wish to grind smaller batches.
+They don’t use electricity but rather manual hand operation for grinding.

 High-quality manual grinders not only look lavish and a piece of compliment for your kitchen, but they are also equipped with real burrs for enhanced performance.

-Most of these manual coffee grinders have a cylindrical or hourglass body and a large handle for manual action.
-These manual grinders can only grind for 2-3 shots of espressos and 5-6 filtered coffees.
+These manual grinders have a cylindrical or hourglass body and a large handle for manual action.
+Unfortunately, these manual grinders can only grind for 2-3 shots of espressos and 5-6 filtered coffees.

 They have small bean hoppers and ground containers that can hold 25-30 ml of coffee beans and ground coffee.
 These grinders have high-quality installments, including burrs, metallic frames, and multiple grind size options.

-Manual coffee grinders are highly customary and will grind for one-two brewing methods only.
+Manual coffee grinders are highly customary and will grind for one or two brewing methods only.
 You can either purchase a manual grinder for espressos or french press.
 The highest count of these grind size settings is 9-10 (sometimes more).

 - Manual coffee grinders have a stylish body and stainless steel framing (mostly).